sisteming/mongodb-swarm/demo/README.md

-MongoDB World Demo (mongo-swarm)
+MongoDB sharded cluster on Docker containers: Demo
 ===========

-Below there is a brief description of each compose files used and how to use the Python automation scripts to deploy our cluster into Cloud Manager using its API.
+Below there is a brief description of each compose file used to deploy a native MongoDB sharded cluster in Docker containers
 ===========

 Compose files